Phase-out of fossil fuel vehicles: Cities and territories

 Some cities or territories have planned or taken measures to partially or entirely phase out fossil fuel vehicles earlier than their national governments.
 In some cases, this is achieved through local or regional government initiatives, in other cases through legal challenges brought on by citizens or civil organisations enforcing partial phase-outs based on the right to clean air.

 Some cities listed have signed the Fossil Fuel Free Streets Declaration, committing to banning emitting vehicles by 2030, but this does not necessarily have the force of law in those jurisdictions.
 The bans typically apply to a select number of streets in the urban centre of the city where most people live, not to its entire territory.
 Some cities take a gradual approach to prohibit the most polluting categories of vehicles first, then the next-most polluting, all the way up to a complete ban on all fossil-fuel vehicles; some cities have not yet set a deadline for a complete ban, and/or are waiting for the national government to set such a date.

 In California, emissions requirements for automakers to be permitted to sell any vehicles in the state were expected to force 15% of new vehicles offered for sale between 2018 and 2025 to be zero emission.
 Much cleaner emissions and increased efficiency in petrol engines mean this will be met with just 8% of ZEV vehicles.
 The "Ditching Dirt Diesel" law SB 44 sponsored by Nancy Skinner and adopted on 20 September 2019 requires the California Air Resources Board (CARB) to "create a comprehensive strategy for deploying medium- and heavy-duty vehicles" to make California meet federal ambient air quality standards, and 'establish goals and spur technology advancements for reducing GHG emissions from the medium- and heavy-duty vehicle sectors by 2030 and 2050'.
 It stops short of directly requiring a phase-out of all diesel vehicles by 2050 (as the original bill did), but it would be the most obvious means of achieving the reduction goals.
-In August of 2022, California Governor Gavin Newsom signed off on a new EV mandate.
+In August 2022, California Governor Gavin Newsom signed off on a new EV mandate.
 The plan's targets are 35% ZEV market share by 2026, 68% by 2030, and 100% by 2035.
 This plan is accompanied by supporting funding for infrastructure and ZEV rebates totaling $10 billion.
 Newsom has stated his commitment to keep California at the forefront of zero-emission transportation.